kaye360/budget-app/README.md

 - when adding multiple transactions, only the last one gets added
 - when adding multiple budgets,the form needs to be reset
 - route matching : /budgets/mont will match to /budgets/month, /budgets/ab will match to /budgets etc
+- clicking an uncategorized tag goes to /transactions/budget/null

 ### Upcoming Features
 - add and implement Accounts